 Mondays, Tuesdays, and Thursdays from 10 AM–12 PM and 2–6 PM (CST).

-New adult pianists are welcome!
+New adult and teen pianists are welcome!
 Don’t be shy!

-Because I’m teaching completely online, I’m sticking with Faber’s Piano Adventures; the two series of these we’ll use are the “Accelerated Piano Adventures” and the “Adult All-in-One” books.
-We’ll discuss which set you need at the first lesson/interview, but you will need to purchase them, as you’ll be writing in them.
+Because I’m teaching completely online, I use Faber’s Piano Adventures; the two series of these we’ll use are the “Accelerated Piano Adventures” and the “Adult All-in-One” books.
+We’ll discuss which set you need at the first lesson/interview, but you will be responsible for purchasing them, as you’ll be writing in them.

 If you’re coming from another studio that used a different method, we’ll discuss what options work best for you.

-If all this sounds good, then let me know you’re interested in lessons by filling out the contact form below or sending me an email: email@example.com.
+If all this sounds good, then let me know you’re interested in lessons by filling out the contact form at the top or sending me an email: firstname.lastname@example.org.
 I’m excited to hear from you!